NLP Relaxation Technique

 [NOTE: The phrase "I can just let my jaw/arms/legs relax " is also a gentle way of giving yourself this suggestion and conducive to relaxing]

-Combining all of the steps: Keep up the first two steps-- breathing and peripheral vision while cycling through the third and fourth step.
+Combining all of the steps: Keep up the first two steps-- breathing and peripheral vision while cycling through the third and fourth steps over and over again.